-- To produce graduates who have a sound knowledge and understanding of Physiological Sciences - To produce graduates who have a core knowledge and understanding in the cognate subject areas of Biochemistry, Molecular Genetics, Immunology, Microbiology and Pharmacology. - To develop students' intellectual and general transferable (key) skills including the ability to communicate effectively, to use IT and library resources appropriately, to prioritise work and to meet deadlines, to work alone and with others, to use initiative and solve problems, to use critical and analytical skills to analyse problems, propose solutions and critically to assess alternatives. - To produce graduates who have well developed practical skills in relation to the biosciences, have an awareness of good practice in laboratory work and health and safety, and are able to apply quantitative and qualitative analysis to biological investigations and presentational skills including data analysis and statistics. - To produce Honours graduates who are capable of carrying out research. - To provide a flexible programme which leads to a qualification which meets the criteria for an Honours degree laid down in the QAA's National Qualifications Framework and which fully meets the Quality Assurance Agency Benchmarking Statement in Biosciences. - To produce graduates capable of working in a wide variety of careers, including careers in biomedical and related sciences in research, development and education, careers in which there is greater emphasis on non-subject specific skills, and for more advanced study.
+- To produce graduates who have a core knowledge and understanding in the subject areas of Physiology, Biochemistry, Molecular Genetics, Immunology, Microbiology and Pharmacology. - To produce graduates who have a sound knowledge and understanding of their subject specialism. - To develop students' intellectual and general transferable (key) skills including the ability to communicate effectively, to use IT and library resources appropriately, to prioritise work and to meet deadlines, to work alone and with others, to use initiative and solve problems, to use critical and analytical skills to analyse problems, propose solutions and critically to assess alternatives. - To produce graduates who have well developed practical skills in relation to the biosciences, have an awareness of good practice in laboratory work and health and safety, and are able to apply quantitative and qualitative analysis to biological investigations and presentational skills including data analysis and statistics. - To produce Honours graduates who are capable of carrying out research. - To provide a flexible programme which leads to a qualification which meets the criteria for an Honours degree laid down in the QAA's National Qualifications Framework and which fully meets the Quality Assurance Agency Benchmarking Statement in Biosciences. - To produce graduates capable of working in a wide variety of careers, including careers in biomedical and related sciences in research, development and education, careers in which there is greater emphasis on non-subject specific skills, and for more advanced study.